When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 When is Doctor Who season 12 on TV?
 What’s going to happen?
 Who’s in the cast?

-More Daleks?
-The Judoon return?
-A Cyberman attack?
+More Daleks!
+The Judoon return!
+A Cyberman attack!
 And what about that new Doctor?
-Here’s everything you need to know about the upcoming Doctor Who series ahead of its 2020 return
+Here’s everything you need to know about Doctor Who's current series as it airs on TV

 Jodie Whittaker and her Doctor Who team are currently zipping around time and space solving problems and saving lives, and we’re currently halfway through the BBC sci-fi drama’s twelfth modern series.